loveencounterflow/gaps-and-islands/README.md

 ## Reading Text Files Line by Line

-Reading a text file in a linewise fashion is a basic task, yet surprisingly hard to accomplish in NodeJS.
-There are two good solutions:
+Reading a text file in a linewise fashion is a basic task, yet surprisingly hard to accomplish in NodeJS. <del>There are two good solutions:

 ### Pipestreaming Solution